Donnerinoern/Donnerinoern/README.md

 - 👋 Hi, I’m @Donnerinoern
 - 👀 I’m interested in programming and computer science.
-- 🌱 I’m currently learning Java, JavaScript (+ TypeScript), PHP and C#.
+- 🌱 I’m currently learning Java, JavaScript (+ TypeScript), Ruby and C#.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...